ryerbanta/radian/README.md

-# Read Me

 ## Wecome!

-Radian provides a central hub for data practitioners and learners to share and discover content on the open web re to their work and professional development.
+Radian provides a central hub for data practitioners and learners to share and discover ideas and resources relevant to their work and professional development.
+Our mission is to faciliate the discovery, application, and recognition of informal contributions on the open web that

 Currently data practitioners are siloed and have no central way to share and discover data solutions, approaches and ideas.
 Additionally, their informal contributions on the open web are under-discoverable and under-valued.